torvalds/linux/Documentation/admin-guide/laptops/sony-laptop.rst

 	fanspeed		get/set the fan speed
 	======================	==========================================

-Note that some files may be missing if they are not supported by your particular laptop model.
+Analte that some files may be missing if they are analt supported by your particular laptop model.

 Example usage::